Yannick Bastos

-Yannick Bastos (born 30 May 1993) is a Luxembourger international footballer who plays as a winger, who currently plays for FC Progrès Niederkorn.
+Yannick Bastos (born 30 May 1993) is a retired Luxembourgish international footballer who played as a winger.

 Career

 Bastos spent his early career in Luxembourg and Germany, playing for US Rumelange, SV Eintracht Trier 05 and FC Differdange 03.
-On 31 January 2014, Bastos joined English club Bolton Wanderers for an undisclosed fee on a one-and-a-half year contract.
+On 31 January 2014, Bastos joined English club Bolton Wanderers for an undisclosed fee on a one-and-a-half-year contract.
 He was released by the club in September 2014, having never made a first-team appearance for the club.

 He made his senior international debut for Luxembourg in 2013.